 I have been reflecting a bit about minimalism in the material world.
 Doing less, consuming less, owning less to focus on things that are more important.
+There are a wide range of range of ways people embrace “minimalism”, I like Josh’s rational minimalism.
 Living in the “developed” world, its easy to get caught up with our culture which produces an almost unlimited hunger for more and more stuff which can choke out life.
 People find themselves working harder and harder to maintain an extravagant lifestyle.
 My father’s influence has given me a slight tendency to be a minimalist, to hold onto only what’s important.
 I have discovered how paring things down can improve the quality of life.
 I found that minimizing what I pack on trips makes the journey easier and more rewarding.
 Likewise, I found that a minimalist approach to backpacking (a close relative of ultralight backpacking) can make trips more enjoyable and the task of preparing and packing easier.
 I would like to be as ruthless in life at home.

 I have tried, with some small success, to live a minimalist life style.
 For years, I have been inclined to give things away that I am not using on the theory that there are people who could make better use of the objects, wanting to be a good stewart, though these days it goes a bit beyond that.
 Libby would talk to objects (cars, pots, stuff animals) as if they were people… so now rather that seeing objects as just things to be use, and I can almost hear them calling to be used, to allow them to fulfill their purpose and calling.
 Anyone who has seen the Toy Story movies can imagine this.
 So if I am not using something, I can almost her the object calling out to be put in a situation where it will be loved and used.
 Yet, I am far from minimalist today.